Reading Time: 5 mins

 - To analyze the estimation impact on QA teams with respect to revisiting or re-working test cases.

 Test Case Execution

-The test case is something which is developed for a specific scenario by the tester to determine whether the application under test (AUT) meets the initial requirements and specifications.
-The test case usually comprises of a set of test data, preconditions, certain inputs regarding the expected and actual results, post-conditions and so forth.
+The test case is something that is developed for a specific scenario by the tester to determine whether the application under test (AUT) meets the initial requirements and specifications.
+The test case usually comprises a set of test data, preconditions, certain inputs regarding the expected and actual results, post-conditions and so forth.

 Usually, the test case template will consist of the following elements and depending on the test management tool used, the pattern may vary from one tool to another.

 Test Suit ID – It is the ID of the test suite which you going to execute.

 Test Case ID – It is the ID of the test case which you going to execute.

 Test Case Summary – An overview (or a summary) of the executing test case.

 Related Requirement – The ID of the test case’s related requirement.

 Prerequisites – Recognizing the pre-conditions of a test case.